SeuZeRicardo/football-vue/README.md

 * [Acknowledgements](#acknowledgements)

-This applications have a purpose to study Vuejs and all technologies that front-end developers can use [with responsibility ALWAYS =)].
+FootieStats have the proporse to show some info using [football-data.org](https://www.football-data.org).
+This project is for personal use and aims to study Vue.js, Vuex, Vue Router and other technologies.

 If you have any question, please let me touch [tweet me](https://twitter.com/seuzericardo "twitter")

 ## Project setup